PatrickStankard/homebridge-fujitsu-airstage/README.md

 and `refreshToken` values will be set.
 These values will be used to authenticate with the Airstage API going forward.

+If the access token can't be refreshed for whatever reason, you will have to re-authenticate with the Airstage API by setting `email` and `password` in the config, and restarting Homebridge.

 ## Accessories

 For each device in your Airstage account, this plugin offers several